Vertical guide· 7 min read· Updated 23 May 2026

 How do I start an online boutique in India for free?

 Sign up on Storzu with your phone number, pick a subdomain like yournameboutique.storzu.com, choose an editorial theme (Maison or Spotlight work especially well for boutiques), and upload your sarees, lehengas, kurtis, and suits with photos and prices.
 The whole process takes about 10 minutes.
-The Free plan is ₹0 forever and includes 100 products across unlimited categories.
+The Free forever plan is ₹0 forever and includes 50 listings, unlimited orders, and zero commission.

 Can I separate sarees, lehengas, and kurtis into different categories?